 Saying that “I have given you every document that I have” may be accurate, but it’s again what I call crypto-skullduggery.
 Especially as Sean also swore to having made a “reasonable effort” to locate such documents.
 Couldn’t printing them have been done with reasonable effort?!

 Stage 4.
-Lisa turned to a cryptocurrency expert to help her locate Sean’s crypto wallets.
+Could a cryptocurrency expert help to locate Sean’s crypto wallets?

 Think finding a needle in a million haystacks!

-Lisa had read a Wall Street Journal article about ShapeShift, a crypto company that Sean was intimately involved with.
-His “best friend” during the last five years of his marriage, Sarah Blincoe, a former massage therapist in her 30s who ran the Santa Cruz Cryptocurrency MeetUp with him, was the sister of its former CFO, Justin Blincoe.
-The Journal did not care for ShapeShift, which engaged CipherBlade to defend their reputation.
-That was good enough for Lisa, and she too engaged CipherBlade, who would prove to very helpful if, at $650 per hour, a little expensive!
+A Wall Street Journal article attacked ShapeShift, a crypto company that Sean was intimately involved with.
+His “best friend” during the last five years of his marriage, Sarah Blincoe, was the sister of its former CFO, Justin Blincoe.
+ShapeShift engaged CipherBlade, a crypto expert, to defend their reputation.
+Many divorcing women also engage CipherBlade, at $650 or more per hour!

-In his court filings, Sean first stated that he was still owed business expenses by Rivetz, and denied having received anything above his declared salary from the company.
+In his court filings, Sean denied having received anything above his declared salary from the company.
 He had been promised a six-figure bonus if and when Rivetz completed an offering of its tokens.

 Unfortunately, Sean was laid off by Rivetz at around the time of the couple’s separation, and the company pretty much closed its doors a few months after.
-Lisa accordingly had nowhere normal (VP HR, CFO or Controller) to turn to seek information about what Rivetz had paid him, in cash or crypto.
+The normal channels for seeking corporate information (VP HR, CFO or Controller) about what Rivetz had paid him, in cash or crypto, were closed.

 Typically bonuses to employees in crypto offerings are paid in crypto.
-Investors paid in Ether for their tokens, and Lisa suspects that Sean had Ether wallets which he has not disclosed.
-What to do next?
+Investors paid in Ether for their tokens, and the easiest crypto for Rivetz to give Sean was thus Ether.
+Yet Sean had not disclosed any Ether wallets.

 Here is the federal prosecutor’s summary in the Complaint of what Rivetz did wrong: